jing-yu-lim/Multi-AgentRL_Roadblock_DQN/README.md

 # Conclusion
 - It appears that there is no difference between the POMDP and MDP setup.
 This could be because the agent easily overfit to the instantiated type over the course of the training
+- Future experiments includes randomising the Types of both agents with every episode reset